 I collaborated with Paperpillar, an agency we have on retainer, to come up with a few design directions based off initial wireframes and our design patterns.
 These directions were then reviewed with developers and my head of product, with emphasis on feasibility, deviance from our design patterns and usability.

 Upon creating a certificate, a user can choose between three certificate templates, as well as the ability to build a custom template using a liquid theme.
 The three templates would have similar layouts, but customizable text and border/text colors.

 As a school owner edits a certificate, we decided to pre-populate the name of the school, the course that it relates to, as well as the student name.
 Everything else is up to the certificate creator.

 The index screen is where a user can manage the current active certificate, as well as see a list of alternate inactive certificates.
-Each certificate has a preview, as well a tally of how many times the cert has been issued/a list of students the certificate has been issued to.
+Each certificate has a preview, as well as a running list of students the certificate has been issued to.

 Below are the three certificate templates we present to users.
-Each course certificate has a unique serial code in order to be traceable.
+Each course certificate has a unique serial code.
 A certificate creator can edit the border color, primary text color and secondary text color, as well as upload their own signature file.

-On the flip side, students are able to view the certificate as well as download it as a PDF in their course detail screen.
+Students are able to view and download the certificate as a PDF in their course detail screen.
 Once issued, a certificate lives permanently on their course detail page, unless deleted or replaced by the school admin with a new certificate.

 The course certificates feature launched to users on our professional and up plans in July 2018.

 Here’s some feedback from the Teachable Facebook group immediately after the feature launch: